Stv-devl/GitHub-user-search-app---API/README.md

 ### What I learned

 It was a nice project.
 I used many time to fix some bug.
-=> asynchrone function for get apy
+I try to use asynchrone function for api
-=> fixing links problems
+I fixed user website links problems
-=> limit the number of characters in "textContent"
+I limited the number of characters in "textContent" for the profiles with long bio or long name.
-=> Prefer-color-sheme and switch
+I used prefer-color-sheme and switch

 ### Continued development